 - Manufacturing overhead is basically indirect costs and is not directly related to the production process.

 - Direct costs are most of the time variable in nature, while indirect costs remain constant.
-For example, insurance paid for the manufacturing facilities are fixed and does not depends on the number of units produced while payment made of labor and quantity of raw materials are variable in nature, and hence the cost is also variable.
+For example, insurance paid for the manufacturing facilities is fixed and does not depend on the number of units produced, while payment made of labor and quantity of raw materials are variable in nature.
+Hence, the cost is also variable.

 - The expense related to manufacturing overheads is always fixed.
-Thus, finance managers who allocate the budget get a clear idea about the budget required for the manufacturing overheads even if the person is unaware about the production status for the entire calendar year.
+Thus, finance managers who allocate the budget get a clear idea about the budget required for the manufacturing overheads even if they are unaware of the production status for the entire calendar year.

 - Manufacturing overheads gives an idea about the business entity.
-For example, if the business employs much personnel for quality check or quality control, then it gives a brief about the employer’s mindset which appears to be good.
+For example, if the business employs many personnel for quality check or quality control, then it gives a brief about the employer’s mindset, which appears to be good.
 As the person is focusing on the safety of the production unit.

-- Manufacturing overhead is fixed in nature and is not related to the number of units manufactured by the business.
-In the case of overproduction, the costs of manufacturing overhead remain fixed and thus it does not hinder the employer’s pocket.
+- Manufacturing overhead is fixed in nature and is not related to the business’s number of units manufactured.
+In the case of overproduction, the costs of manufacturing overhead remain fixed, and thus it does not hinder the employer’s pocket.
 For example, Depreciation related to a production facility is fixed, no matter how much quantity is produced.

 Some of the disadvantages are as follows:

-- When the costs are fixed the business has to manufacture a certain number of units to reach the break-even.
-For example, if a business has a fixed manufacturing overhead of $1,000 and the sell price of the product is $10/ unit, then the number of units that needed to be produced will be $1000/10 or 100 units.
-Thus manufacturing at least 100 units and selling all the units will give the business to receive the minimum costs of production.
+- When the costs are fixed, the business has to manufacture a certain number of units to reach break-even.
+For example, if a business has a fixed manufacturing overhead of $1,000 and the product’s sell price is $10/ unit, then the number of units that needed to be produced will be $1000/10 or 100 units.
+Thus, manufacturing at least 100 units and selling all the units will allow the business to receive the minimum production costs.

-- Higher product prices may lead to shrinking in demand.
+- Higher product prices may lead to a shrinking in demand.
 We all know the demand curve in Economics.
-When the prices tend to go higher, the demand of the products shrinks as the affordability of the consumer decreases and consumers shift towards substitutes.
+When the prices tend to go higher, the demand for the products shrinks as the affordability of the consumer decreases and consumers shift towards substitutes.

 Limitations of Manufacturing Overhead